 If you caught an Instagram scammer doing any of the activities mentioned above, immediately block and report the user before it’s too late.

-How to Protect yourself against Instagram Scams
+How to protect yourself against Instagram scams

 Using a strong password is vital to prevent Instagram scams.
 A weak password allows hackers to break into your account and compromise sensitive data.
 Thus, it’s crucial to use a strong password for your account.
 The password must be long, complex, and difficult to crack.
-Use the best password managers if you can’t create or remember strong passwords for your account.
-They help generate strong and complex passwords and store them in a secure location so no one can access them.

 To enable Two-factor authentication on Instagram;